wtsi-hgi/hgi-vault/doc/design.md

-2. Splitting the inode ID into 8-bit words means, at each level, there will never be more that 512 entries (256 hardlinks and 256 directories).
+2. Splitting the inode ID into 8-bit words means, at each level, there will never be more that 512 entries (256 hardlinks and 256 directories) in any directory.

-3. Encoding the original filename into the link provides information to the sweep when archiving data.
+3. Encoding the original filename into the link provides information to the batch processes.
 Clearly the directory structure and naming of files could change in the meantime, but corrective procedures can be applied ad hoc if such an inconsistency is found.

-4. The obfuscation of hardlinks in the vault will raise the bar to end users who might be curious.
+4. The obfuscation of hardlinks in the vault will raise the bar to end users who might be "curious".
 It won't stop them, but it may be enough to deter most attempts at tampering.

 Note that hardlinks cannot span physical devices.
 On a distributed system, such as Lustre, this means the vault must reside on the same MDS